AdaCore/training_material/courses/rust_essentials/180_modules/04-encapsulation.rst

   Encapsulation hides code to help guarantee correctness

-  Private fields are only modifiable by "designer"
+  Private fields are only modifiable by supplier

 ------------------------
 "pub" vs. "pub(crate)"